LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

   `let pattern = /^[A-Z][a-z]*/`

+  (There can be zero or more lower case letters following the capital letter at the beginning.
+They may be followed by anything, including upper case letters.)

 - The $ specifies that a char or group must be at the end of the string.
 For example, now only the first char can be capitalized:

   `let pattern = /^[A-Z][a-z]*$/`

+  (All the characters following the first character must be lower case all the way to the end.)